Joao-Horn/Joao-Horn/README.md

-- 🔭 I’m currently working as a data science
 - 🌱 I’m currently learning science economics
 - 📫 How to reach me: joaovictorhorngomes@gmail.com
-- 😄 Pronouns: He/him
 - 🌍 I'm from Brazil
 - 🧠 I study at PUCPR